Rachael Craw: Awards and prizes

 Craw's first novel Spark was named as a Storylines Notable Book for Young Adult Fiction (2015); it was on the State Library Victoria Inky Awards Silver Inky Award shortlist (2015) and the LIANZA Children's Book Awards Longlist (2015) and was a New Zealand Book Awards Children's Choice Finalist for Young Adult Fiction (2015).
 It has been recently optioned for film by Miss Conception Films.

 Stray was the Winner of the Children's Choice Award in the Young Adult Fiction Category for the New Zealand Book Awards for Children & Young Adults (2016).

+Craw's 2025 young adult romantic fantasy novel titled The Lost Saint became the winner of the Wheelers Books Award for Young Adult Fiction at the New Zealand Book Awards for Children and Young Adults in August 2026.